Kenneth Staelens

-Kenneth Staelens (/nl/; born 3 May 1991) is a Belgian professional footballer, who currently plays for Zonhoven United.
+Kenneth Staelens (/nl/; born 3 May 1991) is a Graphic director, working for Sporthouse Group.
+In his youth he played football for several decent teams in Belgium and the Netherlands.

 Career

 Staelens played in his youth for KRC Genk and from 2009 to 2012 on professional side for Dutch club Roda JC Kerkrade in the Dutch Eredivisie.
 On 13 August 2012 announced his return to Belgium and signed with Esperanza Neerpelt.